lonode/royalroad-reader/README.md

 * Retrieve automatically all the chapters of the given story
 * Support table of content for ebook conversion
-* Support author note at the end of the chapter
+* Support author note at both end and start of the chapter
 * Support images
 * Support CSS rules for different stories (e.g. "Everybody Love Large Chest")
 * Very low memory and performance footprint